qitab/bazelisp/README.md

 When run with the `coverage` command (or `--collect_code_coverage`), the optimize quality `sb-c:store-coverage-data` is also set to 3.

-Default outputs from a target's `compile_data` and that of its Lisp dependencies are provided as additional imputs to the `LispCompile` action.
+Default outputs and runfiles from a target's `compile_data` and the `compile_data` of its transitive Lisp dependencies are provided as additional inputs to the `LispCompile` action.

 If there is at least one file in `srcs`, the FASLs are concatenated into `[name].fasl`, which is the default output for `lisp_library`.
 If there are